bradchesney79/effortless-hs256-jwt/README.md

 composer require bradchesney79/effortless-hs256-jwt
 ```

-Then be sure to do the completely normal require of vendor/autoload.php

 *If you have a composer.lock file, substitute composer update in place of composer require...*

 ## Step 2 Usage: